Born in Los Angeles, California

 MFA degree: The School of the Art Institute of Chicago

-In 1986 Hock completed a four part, four-hour video about the life and times of a community of undocumented Mexican workers in southern California, THE MEXICAN TAPES: A Chronicle of Life Outside the Law.
+In 1986 Hock completed a four part, four-hour video about the life and times of a community of undocumented Mexican workers in southern California, The Mexican Tapes: A Chronicle of Life Outside the Law.
 The series was broadcast internationally on the PBS in the U.S., BBC in the U.K., and Televisa in Latin America.
-The same four families featured in that work were again visited 30 years later to create the American Tapes: Tales of Immigration in 2013.
+The same four families featured in that work were again visited 30 years later to create The American Tapes: Tales of Immigration in 2013.
 The four part, four hour video was shown internationally in museums and festivals, including touring with the Ambulante Festival in Mexico in 2014.

 In 1997 Hock also completed a feature-length film, La Mera Frontera.
 The documentary work, twisted with fiction, offers a contemporary portrait of Nogales, Arizona and Sonora through the lens of the 1918 border battle between the U.S. and Mexico.

 Along with various collaborators, including Elizabeth Sisco and David Avalos, Hock has also produced eight public art media events including Welcome to America’s Finest Tourist Plantation (1988) and Arte Reembolso / Art Rebate (1993).
-The later has been transformed into three media installations, one for the Puerto Rico Triennial (2004-5), another for the “Work Ethic” traveling exhibition that concluded at the Wexner Center in Ohio (2004) and a third for The Museo Del Barrio in New York City (2008) that traveled to Mexican museums.
+The latter has been transformed into three media installations, one for the Puerto Rico Triennial (2004-5), another for the “Work Ethic” traveling exhibition that concluded at the Wexner Center in Ohio (2004) and a third for The Museo Del Barrio in New York City (2008) that traveled to Mexican museums.
 Wall representations of Art Rebate have also been exhibited Schroeder-Romero Gallery (2006, New York City) and the Museo del Palacio de Bellas Artes (2011, Mexico City).

-Gallery shows include installations at La Panaderia in Mexico City (Pirámide del Sol, 2002), photographs in The International Center of Photography’s traveling exhibition and web exhibition, “Only Skin Deep” (Nightscope Series, 2003-6), a one person exhibition at the University Art Museum in Long Beach (Pirámide del Sol, American Desert, & Shelter, 2006), a cine- mural screening of Southern California at the Getty and Martin-Gropius Bau as part of the “Pacific Standard Time” exhibition (2011).
+Gallery shows include installations at La Panaderia in Mexico City (Pirámide del Sol, 2002), photographs in The International Center of Photography’s traveling exhibition and web exhibition, “Only Skin Deep” (Nightscope Series, 2003-6), a one person exhibition at the University Art Museum in Long Beach (Pirámide del Sol, American Desert, & Shelter, 2006), a cine- mural screening of Southern California (1979) at the Getty and Martin-Gropius Bau as part of the “Pacific Standard Time” exhibition (2011).
 In 2011, Hock also installed a permanent public artwork at the Bradley International terminal of LAX, Homeland.

 In 2016 Hock exhibited two works – Southern California and a wall – at the Museum of Contemporary Art San Diego in two separate shows. a wall, along with Heat: a digimural, shown at Helmuth Projects in San Diego, were new work.
 In the fall of 2017 a new work titled Brick was installed at the Museum of Contemporary Art Tucson as a component in the “Declare: Transnational Narratives exhibition”.
 The 1988 Welcome to Americans Finest Tourist Plantation artwork was included in the Los Angeles Arts and Craft Museum’s contribution to the Getty sponsored “Pacific Standard Time LA/LA’ in 2017.